labdipsco/film-switchable-controller/README.md

 For more details, refer to the [Arduino UNO R4 Minima Documentation](https://docs.arduino.cc/hardware/uno-r4-minima/).

 ### 2. Relay Shield for Arduino UNO or an Arduino compatible relay
 This shield allows the Arduino to control high-power loads up to 120V AC/3A.
-It's controlled from arduiho digital pins 4,5,6,7 at 5V.
+The relay connected to the switchable film is controlled from arduino pin 7 at 5V.
 For more information, see the [Arduino 4 Relays Shield Basics](https://docs.arduino.cc/tutorials/4-relays-shield/4-relay-shield-basics/).

 ### 3. Switchable Film (Smart Film)